 To help restore water flow and preserve one of eastern North America’s last remaining grassland and longleaf pine savanna landscapes, the U.S. Fish and Wildlife Service established the Everglades Headwaters National Wildlife Refuge and Conservation Area in 2011.

 In 2000, Congress passed the 30-year Comprehensive Everglades Restoration Plan (CERP) to restore, protect and preserve 18,000 square miles of land over 16 Florida counties.
-The Everglades Foundation worked with nearly two-dozen other private and public organizations to identify the essential goals in working towards fulfilling CERP’s promise.
-Among these are improving and protecting water quality, providing water storage needs and restoring the historic water flow from Lake Okeechobee to the Everglade
+The Everglades Foundation worked with nearly two-dozen other private and public organizations to identify the essential goals of fulfilling CERP’s promise.
+Among these are improving and protecting water quality, providing water storage needs, and restoring the historic water flow from Lake Okeechobee to the Everglades.

 “We need to clean the water, take out the fertilizer and build marshes that are designed to clean the water as it flows south,” says Dr. Tom Van Lent, senior scientist at the Everglades Foundation.

-The Foundation’s scientists are involved in ongoing projects to clean the water, as well as improve water storage and flow.
+The Foundation’s scientists are involved in ongoing projects to clean the water and improve water storage and flow.
 “Everglades restoration is like trying to assemble the world’s largest, most complex, eco-oriented jigsaw puzzle,” says Van Lent, “just when you think you have all the pieces, you realize you need help identifying other pieces of the puzzle so you can complete the picture without missing something critical.”

-At the turn of the 20th century there were a hardly group of men and women who, along with the Native Americans, lived and explored all that the Everglades had to offer including some great fishing.
-These photos taken around 1905 show anglers, wildlife and tarpon having a ball.
+At the turn of the 20th century, there were a strong group of men and women who, along with the Native Americans, lived and explored all that the Everglades had to offer, including some great fishing.
+These photos were taken around 1905 show anglers, wildlife, and tarpon having a ball.